kubepmix/kubepmix/docs/jobsets.md

 There is an unlikely race condition scenario: one of the Pod started and run `MPI_Init()` before the rank 0 job is even admitted (PMIx namespace is not created).
 To avoid this, gang scheduling enforcement is recommended.

-KubePMIx creates new namespace on every attempt of the JobSet, so on restart pods start over in a fresh namespace.
+KubePMIx creates an OpenPMIx namespace on every attempt of the JobSet, so pods start over in a fresh namespace every time when JobSet restarts.

 ### See more